 - Markers, Stabilo brand*

 *The above product links are referrals.
 If you click through and take action, I’ll be compensated a small amount, at no extra expense to you.

-- Draw the horizon line.
-Use a ruler to draw the boardwalk lines.
+- Draw horizon line.
+Use ruler to draw boardwalk lines.

-- Use a ruler again to add more lines for the handrails.
+- Use ruler again to draw handrail lines.

-- Draw two large tall trees with skinny wavy branches.
+- Draw two large trees near the front.

-- Draw two smaller trees, making sure they are the shortest.
+- Draw two smaller trees near the back.

 - Trace with permanent black marker.
-Color random red splotches.
+Color as shown.

 - Finish the trees with a layer or orange.
 Add brown shadows.